SeunMatt/spring-blog/readme.md

 - Blog search
 - handle 404 exception (500)
 - make exception to log errors
+- added db seeder
+- implement password reset

 What is left to be done
 -----------------------
-- connect to and use PostgresSQL
-- move to deployment
+-

 Deployment
 ----------
-- Deploying on Heroku
+- Deploying on Heroku - Done

 - Deploying on AWS Free tier
 - Deploying on Digital Ocean

 - Deploying with Docker

 Tutorials